 Otherwise, if a holdover tenant receives a notice to quit (or move out), they must leave or be subjected to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have been told to leave.
 Thereafter, they are considered a criminal trespasser.

-A squatter can claim rights to a property after a certain time residing there.
+If a squatter occupies a residency without the permission of the owner, they are guilty of unlawful occupancy.
+However, a squatter can claim rights to a property after a certain time residing there.
 In Nevada, it takes 5 years of continuous occupation for a squatter to make an adverse possession claim (NRS § 11.070, 110, 150, 180).
 They must also pay property taxes for the entire length of that time.
-When a squatter claims adverse possession, they have the opportunity to gain legal ownership of the property.
+When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter has lawful permission to remain on the property and is no longer a criminal trespasser.

 “Hostile” doesn’t necessarily mean violent or dangerous.
 In the legal sense, hostile has three definitions that states may choose to use.

-- Awareness of trespassing.
+- Awareness of Trespassing.
 Using this rule, the trespasser has to be aware that their use of the property amounts to trespassing.
-They have to know that they have no legal right to be on the property.
+They must know that they have no legal right to be on the property.

 Open & Notorious Possession